Parents coronavirus FAQs

 Can I give my child ibuprofen to help with coronavirus symptoms?

 Parents can give either paracetamol or ibuprofen, if needed, to treat symptoms of fever or pain unless your doctor has told you paracetamol or ibuprofen is not suitable for your child: https://www.rcpch.ac.uk/resources/anti-inflammatory-medicines-covid-19-advice-parents-carers

-GP surgeries are making special efforts to make it safe for babies and children to still have their vaccinations e.g. using a separate entrance.
-It is important that your child still has their routine vaccinations.
-Contact your GP if you know your child is due a routine vaccination. https://www.nhs.uk/conditions/vaccinations/booking-your-childs-vaccination-appointment/
+GP surgeries are safe for babies and children to have their vaccinations.
+It is extremely important that your child has their routine vaccinations.
+Contact your GP if you know your child is due or has missed their routine vaccination https://www.nhs.uk/conditions/vaccinations/booking-your-childs-vaccination-appointment/

-If possible, your child should still be taken for their routine vaccinations.
 Starting and completing your child’s vaccinations on time will help to protect them from a range of serious and sometimes life-threatening infections.
-If your child is particularly vulnerable speak to Speak GP first.
+If your child is clinically vulnerable speak to your GP first

-What if I’m worried about my children’s mental health?
+I am worried about my child’s mental health?

 Good Thinking provides mental health and wellbeing advice for parents in London.
 They also have specific resources for autism, eating disorders and ADHD: https://www.good-thinking.uk/coronavirus/advice-for/